 On the other hand, coffee that’s older than say 14 days is viewed as being stale and the coffee’s sweetness and acidity are in decline at this stage; but this isn’t true with all coffee or roasters.

 So with so many variables such as bean quality and the actual coffee process playing a role in just how fresh your coffee is you should never judge the quality of the coffee beans solely on the roast dates.

-Unlike fresh food, you can’t judge the freshness by sight or touch such as the bruising on an onion, or the firmness of an avocado, so at the very least, you’ll need to open the bag of coffee, taste, and then evaluate (see: coffee cupping).
+Unlike fresh food, you can’t judge the freshness by sight or touch, for example, like the bruising on an onion, or the firmness of an avocado, so at the very least, you’ll need to open the bag of coffee, taste, and then evaluate (see: coffee cupping).
 This is even more true with a batch of coffee you’ve never tried before.

 Is Fresher Really Better?

 Fresher really isn’t better when it comes to whole coffee, as I talked about above, if your coffee is too fresh it is still degassing (releasing CO2).

-The misconception of the fresher the coffee, the better comes from artisan and small batch coffee roasters trying to differentiate themselves from the bigger commercial coffee roasters.
-By selling by the roast date instead of the expiry date found on other retail bags of coffee they’re trying to be superior from the competition by somehow distinguishing themselves of being a better quality and a higher standard coffee bean.
+The misconception of the fresher the coffee, the better comes from artisan and small-batch coffee roasters trying to differentiate themselves from the bigger commercial coffee roasters.
+By selling by the roast date instead of the expiry date found on other retail bags of coffee they’re trying to be superior from the competition by somehow distinguishing themselves of being better quality and a higher standard coffee bean.